MarRac15/auto_annotation-cvat/README.md

 This project presents the whole pipeline for training and deploying your custom detection model to CVAT, to enable auto-annotation on your datasets.
-The scripts were made for detecting the Onion and Weed classes specifically, but can be easily tweaked for different classes.
+The scripts were made for detecting the Onion and Weed classes (or Spinach and Weed) specifically, but can be easily tweaked for different classes.
+For now, it should work with onion and spinach datasets.

 ### This project consists of the files below: